FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Theoretical Analysis

-The Kronecker product preserves orthogonality, yielding $n_t \times n_f$ orthogonal eigenmodes spanning all possible spatiotemporal patterns.
+The Kronecker product preserves completeness, yielding $n_t \times n_f$ basis eigenmodes spanning all possible spatiotemporal patterns.
 These modes are analogous to Koopman modes \cite{koopman1931hamiltonian, brunton2022modern}, but naturally couple spatial and temporal patterns.
 Section~\ref{sec:KK} provides an example visualization of these eigenmodes.